8 Get-Ahead Questions to Ask Your Boss

 8. I'm sure that I'll have some thoughts and questions as I digest all this information.
 Could we schedule a follow-up conversation in a few days?

-When to ask: At the end of a not-so-great performance review or any conversation wherein your boss gives you valuable, if not positive, feedback.
+When to ask: At the end of a not-so-great performance review or any conversation wherein your boss gives you valuable feedback.

 Why it’s important to ask: It’s hard to think on your feet and ask constructive questions when you’re feeling beat up.
 By taking a few days to collect your thoughts, you’ll have time to reflect and brainstorm ways to move ahead.
 “The last thing you want to do is lose your cool,” says Glickman.
 “Remember, the goal of feedback is not to make you feel good.
 It’s to make you better at your job.”